AMSC-25-26/dd-02-dd/README.md

 ## Implemented Solvers

-The same discrete problem is solved using three independent approaches:
+The same discrete problem is solved using four complementary approaches:

 1. **Thomas Algorithm (Sequential)**
    - Direct solver for tridiagonal systems